 The short answer is that you should report the accident as soon as you can, even at the scene if possible (most insurers have 24-hour accident claim hotlines and mobile apps for claims).
 If it's a single-vehicle accident and you're not even sure whether to call, you'll probably want to read through your policy and make an informed decision once you're reasonably able to do so.

 Many insurance companies require policyholders to make claims within a specified window of time after the accident has occurred, but these limits are not made public and are specific to each policy.
 If you are unsure, ask your insurance agent.

 Car Accident Lawsuits and the Statute of Limitations

-Lawsuits are the exception when dealing with a car accident, but sometimes are necessary if the insurance company fails to adequately cover your damages.
-But every state has strict time limits -- called the civil statute of limitations -- for filing a lawsuit.
-The time begins "tolling" on the day of the incident.
+Lawsuits are the exception when dealing with a car accident, but they are sometimes necessary if the insurance company fails to adequately cover your damages.
+That being said, every state has strict time limits — called the civil statute of limitations — for filing a lawsuit.
+The time begins "running" on the day of the incident.
 Therefore, if you wait six months after an accident to file an insurance claim but then decide to sue, you're already six months into the statute of limitations.

 States also have different time limits for different types of claims.
 In Illinois, for example, you have two years in which to file a personal injury claim but five years for "injury" to personal property (in this case, damage to your vehicle).

 Involved in a Car Accident?
 Consider Speaking With an Attorney